guangxush/LearnEng/TED/README.md

 Give yourself a pep talk, stand up, and go for it.
 The excitement you'll feel knowing that whatever the result, you have gained greater knowledge and understanding.
 This is confidence.

+###  Almost nnything can be preserved in alcohol, except health, happiness, and money

+This chimpanzee stumbles across a windfall of overripe plums.
+Many of them have split open, drawing him to their intoxicating fruity odor.
+He gorges himeself and begins to experience some ... strage effects.
+This unwitting ape has stumbled on a process that humans will evnetually harness to create beer, wine, and other alcoholic drinks.
+The sugars in overripe fruit attract microscopic organisms known as yeasts.
+As the yeasts feed on the fruit sugars they produce a compound called ethanol -- the type of alcohol in alcoholic beverages.
+This process is called fermentation(发酵).

 ### Bilibili's May 4th Youth Day Video sparks discussion on social media